 The brand is well known for its trendy character toys with big heads.
-Various designs are already in high demand and resell for hundreds if not thousands of dollars.
-Now the company is introducing Digital Funko Pop!
-NFT art.
+Various designs are already in high demand and resell for hundreds, if not thousands, of dollars.
+The company recently introduced Digital Pop NFT art.
 Packs of art start at $10, and some buyers will also receive a coin for a physical toy with their purchase.

 9. Takung Art (TKAT)

 Takung Art made its mark selling physical artwork — specifically, Asian artwork.
 It is unique because it allows for shared asset ownership.
 This means that multiple people can own a piece of art together, allowing more investors to enter the market.